-All Board Members shall serve a nominal two-year term, with terms extendable to a third year, based on mutual agreement of the Director and the individual Board Member.
-In the event that a Board position is vacated before the full two- or three-year term is completed, the Director shall appoint a successor to complete that partial term, plus serve an additional traditional (two- or three-year) term.
-A Board Member's term concludes either by natural expiration, or by invitation to resign, the latter subject to mutual agreement of the Director of Education and the COMSOC VP of Technical Activities.
+In the event that a Board position is vacated before the full term is completed, the Director shall appoint a successor to complete that partial term and serve an additional traditional (two-year) term.
+A Board Member's term may end before its natural expiration either by resignation or by invitation to resign, the latter subject to mutual agreement of the Director of Education and Training and the Vice President of Technical Activities, and to the consent of the Board.